-In Austin, however, a 100,000–sf property costing roughly $300/sf at 10% vacant and no possibility of leasing would only be losing the investor $237,800 per year4.
-In other words, an investor choosing New York over Austin would have paid roughly 1.6 times as much to lose 2.6 times as much as the investor who chose Austin.
+In Austin, however, a 100,000–sf property costing roughly $300/sf at 10% vacant and no possibility of leasing would only be losing the CRE investor $237,800 per year.4 In other words, a CRE investor choosing New York over Austin would have paid roughly 1.6 times as much to lose 2.6 times as much as the CRE investor who chose Austin.

 Looking Back to See Forward: Will the Austin Market Remain Healthy?